Misterio77/website/_src/cv.md

 ### Communication Intern (2020-2020)

 [EVAG](https://evag.me).
-A temporary job during brazillian 2020 municipal elections, I've built campaign websites for multiple candidates.
+A temporary job during Brazilian 2020 municipal elections, I've built campaign websites for multiple candidates.
 The job involved working closely together with the candidates, and making their requirements into actual websites in a short timespan.